 “I hope all the new inductees inspire future students to become involved and this experience expands your love and knowledge for psychology,” Truong said.
 “Together you can ultimately create a community of individuals ready to enter the mental health profession.”

-An Investiture proceeded for Eve Abraham as the chapter’s incoming President, and the installation of the chapter of Psi Beta at Brookdale for the 2022-23 academic year.
+An Investiture proceeded for Eve Abraham as the chapter’s incoming President, and the chapter installation of Psi Beta National Honor Society at Brookdale for the 2022-23 academic year.

-Inducted into the Psi Beta Honor Society for the 2022-23 academic year are:
+Inducted into the Psi Beta National Honor Society for the 2022-23 academic year are:

 Eva Abraham, the chapter’s new President.
-She is from Freehold, is a Psychology major, with interest in Statistics and Psychological Research and she enjoys reading in her down time.
+She is from Freehold, is a Psychology major, interested in Statistics and Psychological Research, and enjoys reading in her down time.
 Her goal is to pursue a career in the medical field.

 Taylor Borkowski is from Matawan and is a Psychology major.